LogtalkDotOrg/logtalk3/manuals/_sources/userman/nomenclature.rst.txt

    it being also defined (so that calling it would fail instead of throwing a predicate existence error).

+**debugging**
+   In most (if not all) Prolog systems, debugging support is a built-in feature made available using a set of built-in predicates like ``trace/0`` and ``spy/1``.
+But in Logtalk the default debugger is a regular application, implemented using a public reflection API.
+This means that the debugger must be explicitly loaded (either automatically from a *settings* file or from the top-level).
+It also means that the debugger can be easily extended or replaced by an alternative application.

+**directive operators**
+   Some Prolog systems declare directive names as operators (e.g. ``dynamic``, ``multifile``, ...).
+This is not required by the ISO Prolog Core standard.
+   It's a practice that should be avoided as it makes code non-portable.

 **encapsulation**
-   Logtalk enforces (predicate) encapsulation.
+   Logtalk enforces encapsulation of object predicates, generating a permission error when a predicate is not within the scope of the caller.
 In contrast, most Prolog module systems allow any module predicate to be called by using explicit qualification, even if not exported.
+Worse, some Prolog systems also allow defining clauses for a module predicate outside the module, without declaring the predicate as multifile, by simply writing clauses with explicit module-qualified heads.

 **entity loading**
    When using Prolog modules, ``use_module/1-2`` (or equivalent) directives